Raqiya-AlMoqbali/weather-journal-app/README.md

 # Weather Journal App

 Welcome to the Weather Journal App repository.
 This project create an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App.
-This project allows users to log their feelings along with their zip location the current weather conditions based on .
+This project allows users to log their feelings along with their zip location to get date and temperature according to their zip code.

-## Introduction

-The Weather Journal App provides users with a convenient way to journal their emotions alongside the weather conditions at their location.
-Whether you want to document your mood on a sunny day or express your feelings during a rainy afternoon, this app helps you track your emotional well-being in relation to the weather.

 ## Features